damachad/42_philosophers/README.md

 This project is about learning how to use threads and mutexes

 ## TODOs
-- No messages printing after each philo is eating (if using ft_usleep)
+- Fix ft_usleep (No messages printing after each philo is eating (if using ft_usleep))
-- Deadlock when only 2 philos and small time interval to eat and sleep within time_to_die
+- Message of philo dying appears too late after death

 ## Links
 - Threads vs processes [link](https://medium.com/@jalal92/lets-discuss-threads-grab-a-coffee-ad4d4ebf7181).